SanjeetDutt/Technology-Stack/LLD/002 Multithreading and concurrency.md

 	callStack
 }
 ```

 - Example of process while running MS Word
 	- Display the output 	         <= process 1
-	- Grammer Checker 		<= process 2
+	- Grammar Checker 		<= process 2
 	- Auto saving 			<= process 3
 	- Auto Suggestion 		<= process 4

-- process can run independently but inter communication is not viable in process
+- process can **run independently** but inter communication is not possible in process
 	- communication will code in IPC Inter process communication, out of scope

 ## Threads
 - Threads are not subprocess but related to a process
+	- Runs inside of a process
+	- having shared memory space
 - Unit of CPU execution
 - A thread is what a CPU actually executes
 - A process can have 1 thread or multiple thread